B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 ::::::::::::::::::

 In Biology, an allele is a specific sequence variant that occurs at a given locus.
-However, given a DNA sequence, the assignment of a putative allele to a locus can be confounded by several factors:
+However, given a DNA sequence, the assignment of a putative allele to a locus is influenced by several factors:

 - Quality of the sequence assembly (influenced by several aspects, such as the sequencing method, the assembler used, etc);
-- If the alleles must correspond to coding sequences (CDSs);
+- If the alleles must correspond to coding sequences (CDSs) and open reading frames (ORFs);
-- Presence of possibly homologous loci (this situation can result in a wrong allele assignment to a given locus given the difficulty in distinguishing closely related homologs).
+- Presence of possibly homologous loci (this situation can result in an allele assignment to a possibly wrong locus given the difficulty in distinguishing closely related homologs).

 Therefore, in gene-by-gene methods, the definition of an allele is determined by the sequence similarity search method and all the parameters used to decide if an allele can be identified